 What do you do professionally?

-What is the most important thing you have learned and experienced by being an Impact Austin member?
+What is the most important knowledge you have gained by being an Impact Austin member?

-What might surprise the people reading this interview to learn about you?
+What would people find surprising to learn about you?